Save the Date

 Sign up to be notified when registration opens

-Three days of powerful learning about advancing social progress to achieve the sustainable development goals
+A powerful learning about advancing social progress to achieve the sustainable development goals

 Anchored by the Social Progress Index, a powerful bench-marking tool to connect decision makers with fresh perspectives on social performance, the What Works global summits bring together leaders and change makers from business, government, and civil society.
 Through focused case studies, debate and interactive workshops, participants leave with new tools and innovative solutions, along with a strengthened network and prospective partners to help drive social change.